 This white-screen error means the YouTube app lost its connection to Google’s servers.
 A power cycle (TV and router unplugged for 60 seconds) fixes it in most cases.
 If it reappears frequently, clearing the YouTube app cache usually stops the recurrence.

-#Why does YouTube TV show “Error cannot play” on my Vizio?
+#Why does YouTube TV show “Error can’t play” on my Vizio?

 YouTube TV’s xxxx_1 error codes typically indicate an account or subscription issue rather than a network problem.
 Sign out of the YouTube TV app, sign back in, and verify your YouTube TV subscription is active at tv.youtube.com.
 If the subscription is fine, clearing the YouTube TV app cache resolves most playback failures.